Skip to content

 Splurge-Worthy Places to Stay in Lisbon

-SANTIAGO DE ALFAMA—BOUTIQUE HOTEL // If you want classic yet modernized Portuguese charm, this is the place.
-This boutique hotel is stunning.
-The accommodations are in a restored 15th-century former palace in the Alfama District, Lisbon’s oldest neighborhood.
-You will fall in love with this area’s tiny streets and colorful old buildings.
+SANTIAGO DE ALFAMA—BOUTIQUE HOTEL: If you want classic yet modernized Portuguese charm, this is the place.
+This stunning boutique hotel is in a restored 15th-century former palace in the Alfama District, Lisbon’s oldest neighborhood.
+You will love this area’s tiny streets and colorful old buildings.

 Leave a Reply